EmoteBot/EmoteCollector/CONTRIBUTING.md

 # Contributing to Emote Collector

-1. Use tabs for indentation and limit your line length to 120 characters (inclusive, assuming 4-column-sized tabs).
+1. Use tabs for indentation and limit your line length to 120 columns (inclusive, assuming 4-column-sized tabs).
 2. If you *can* test your code, please do so [using your own instance of the bot](INSTALLATION.md), but since installation is so hard, just let me know in the pull request if you haven't tested your changes and I'll do it for you.